Human-Centered AI: The Key to Successful AI Adoption

 How Omdena’s Human-Centered AI Platform Can Help

 Human-centered AI succeeds only when technology is built around real users, workflows, and constraints.
-Omdena’s Nexus platform is designed to make this possible from the very beginning.
+Omdena’s Umaku platform is designed to make this possible from the very beginning.

 Every project starts with co-creation workshops where stakeholders, domain experts, and Omdena’s team define the problem, user needs, risks, and desired outcomes.
-Nexus then transforms these discussions into a clear project charter and roadmap which gives all contributors a shared foundation.
+Umaku then transforms these discussions into a clear project charter and roadmap, which gives all contributors a shared foundation.

 Build Customized Human-Centered AI Solutions with Omdena